mhahnFr/LeakSanitizer/documentation/Signal-handlers.md

 # Signal handlers
 The LeakSanitizer catches deadly signals.
+Signal handlers registered by you take precedence.

 ## Deadly signals
 Upon receipt of a deadly signal, the program is terminated and the callstack of the receiving point is printed.